 In my current role, I work closely with my colleagues in the faculty, staff, and administration to promote excellence and innovation in teaching.
-I’m a fierce advocate for professional development, active learning, scholarly teaching, good technology, movable furniture, and humor in any environment.
+I’m a fierce advocate for professional development, active learning, scholarly teaching, good technology, social justice, movable furniture, and humor in any environment.

-I appeared in 13th, a Netflix original documentary directed by Ava DuVernay
+In 2016, I appeared in 13th, a Netflix original documentary directed by Ava DuVernay

 Democracy Now featured the film, and the issues it poses; Malkia Cyril and I were interviewed by Amy Goodman on Oct.
 3, 2016.